-A human brain is the largest developed structure in the anatomy of human beings and other well-organized organisms.
+A human brain is the largest, the developed structure in the anatomy of human beings and other well-organized organisms.
 The brain is made up of about 100 billion neurons and it weighs about 1300g or 3lbs.

 The brain is called the Central Nervous System as it performs our body’s decision and is the communication center for organs and activities.
-The spinal cord and the Peripheral Nervous System is made of nerves.
-The daily activities starting from breathing, blinking of our eyes to reflex action and to memorize the facts are altogether controlled by these two systems CNS -central nervous system and the PNS – Peripheral Nervous System.
+The Peripheral Nervous System and the spinal cord is composed of nerves.
+The daily activities starting from breathing, blinking of our eyes to reflex action and to memorize the facts are altogether controlled by these two systems –

 - Forebrain: This consists of the cerebrum, hypothalamus, and thalamus.